girish193/BFS-point-robot/README.md

 In this function the initial input values are taken and action sets is called and top, topleft, top right, bottom left, bottom right,bottom, left ,right are performed to generate next set of moves.
 These values are stored in a list and if  thse values are not valid, they are removed.
 For each value stored in the search_value list, it is compared with the existing elements in the point database.
 If the point already exists, the value is not added, otherwise it is added in breadth first manner (BFS) which in turn is accomplished by using the key of the last element incremented by 1 as the new child key.
 This way the node numbers are added in BFS manner with their values.

-## 5) main_function
+##  NOTE :

-In this function, the initial and goal states are assigned to the node dictionary.
+Outside of the above function definitions, the initial and goal states are assigned to the node dictionary.
 Following this tree generation function is called and node dictionary is updated.
 From the updated node dictionary solution track is obtained and plotted.
-It takes about 99 minutes to find optimal path using bfs for start point (0,0) and end point (400,300)
+It takes around 100 minutes (Intel(R) Core(TM) i5-9300HF CPU @ 2.4GHz, RAM = 8GB) to find optimal path using BFS for start point (0,0) and end point (400,300).

+Using Matplotlib animation is generated.
+First node exploration is plotted followed by solution trajectory.
+150 frames for node exploration and 50 frames for solution trajectory are used and result is stored in Point_Robot_Visualization.mp4